 - Please submit in standard Chicago-style formatting (Times New Roman, 12 pt. font, 1” margins); essays must include a “Bibliography” and must properly use footnotes; A title page is not necessary

 - No more than five art submissions per person (understand all your pieces will not be accepted to keep 1 or a couple of artists from dominating the journal)

 - Photography, drawings, graphics, and sculptures will all be considered for review

 - Artwork must be submitted with a title

 - All work should be submitted as a 3” by 5” photograph with 300 dpi

 While there is no set aesthetic or theme for The Minor Bird, the Executive Board recommends that you review older copies of the magazine to familiarize yourself with what has been previously accepted.
-Previous publications can be found in JKM Library archives, Lindsey House, and online at blogs.chatham.edu/minorbird.
+Previous publications can be found in JKM Library archives, Lindsey House, and online at blogs.chatham.edu/minorbird/read.

-The Minor Bird anonymizes all received submissions before they are reviewed by the Editorial Board, which is comprised of students from the Undergraduate student body.
+The Minor Bird anonymizes all received submissions expect of major/minor before they are reviewed by the Editorial Board, which is comprised of students from the Undergraduate student body.
 The Editorial Board reads through their selected genre(s) of interest and then votes on the submissions.
-If you are interested in becoming a member of the Editorial Board, please email email@example.com.
+If you are interested in becoming a member of the Editorial Board, please email firstname.lastname@example.org.